General Health Screening and OFA Procedure Questions

 The average turnaround time for hip and elbow evaluations is approximately two to three weeks from the time the application and acceptable radiographs arrive at the OFA.
 Keep in mind that depending on the method of delivery, it can often take almost that long for films to arrive at the OFA.
 Processing time takes longer if the radiographs do not include the required embedded identification and/or the application forms are incomplete or improperly filled out.
 For consultations and the soft tissue databases (eyes, cardiac, thyroid, patellar luxation, DNA, SA), the turnaround time is approximately one week from the time the application arrives at the OFA.

 The OFA website is updated nightly.
-Results load to the website approximately 1 week after the evaluation is complete and the OFA report is printed.
+Results load to the website one to two days after the evaluation is complete and the OFA report is generated.

-No. Information is not uploaded to the website until the evaluation has been completed and reports mailed.
+No. Information is not uploaded to the website until the evaluation has been completed and reports generated.

 The OFA does not offer any expedited processing of applications.
 Turnaround for hips and elbows is approximately two to three weeks following receipt.
 For consultations and soft-tissue databases (cardiac, thyroid, patellar luxation, DNA tests, SA) the average turnaround time is approximately one week.

-The current OFA fees went into effect on January 1, 2008.
-However, many clinics are still using old application cards with the outdated fees.
+The current OFA fees went into effect on January 1, 2022.
+However, many clinics may still be using old application forms with the outdated fees or you may have downloaded forms from dates prior to 2022.
 It should be noted that although an outstanding balance will not hold up the evaluation process, no results will be released and no final reports will be mailed until the fees are paid in full.